Flunitrazepam

-Flunitrazepam, also known as Rohypnol among other names, is a benzodiazepine used to treat severe insomnia and assist with anesthesia.
+Flunitrazepam, sold under the brand name Rohypnol among others, is a benzodiazepine used to treat severe insomnia and assist with anesthesia.
 As with other hypnotics, flunitrazepam has been advised to be prescribed only for short-term use or by those with chronic insomnia on an occasional basis.

-It was patented in 1962 and came into medical use in 1974.
-Flunitrazepam, nicknamed "roofies" or "floonies", is widely known for its use as a date rape drug.
+Flunitrazepam was patented in 1962 and came into medical use in 1974.
+Nicknamed "roofies" or "floonies", it is widely known for its use as a date rape drug.

 Use

 In countries where this drug is used, it is used for treatment of severe cases of sleeping problems, and in some countries as a preanesthetic agent.
 These were also the uses for which it was originally studied.

 It has also been administered as a concurrent dose for patients that are taking ketamine.
-Rohypnol lowers the side effects of the anesthetic (ketamine), resulting in less confusion in awakening states, less negative influence on pulse rate, and fewer fluctuations in blood pressure.
+Flunitrazepam lowers the side effects of the anesthetic (ketamine), resulting in less confusion in awakening states, less negative influence on pulse rate, and fewer fluctuations in blood pressure.

 Adverse effects

 Adverse effects of flunitrazepam include dependency, both physical and psychological; reduced sleep quality resulting in somnolence; and overdose, resulting in excessive sedation, impairment of balance and speech, respiratory depression or coma, and possibly death.
-Because of the latter, flunitrazepam is commonly used in suicide.
+Because of the latter, flunitrazepam is commonly used in suicide among the elderly.
 When used in late pregnancy, it might cause hypotonia of the fetus.